CMU-313/fall-2021-hw4-connect5/README.md

 Thus, our retrained model has a significantly better out-of-sample performance than the baseline model, which indicates better model quality.

 ## Testing
 We had two categories of tests: unit tests on the model and integration tests for the microservice.

 The model unit tests take the model and run predictions on the test data.
 It ensures that the model reaches desired thresholds on a number of metrics.
 We set the thresholds based on what we believed to be a good accuracy goal.

-The integration tests on the microservice essentially make sure that it works.
-It does this by sending both get and post requests to the service and ensures they get appropriate responses.
+The integration tests on the microservice ensure that the API works as expected.
+It does this by sending both `GET` and `POST` requests to the service and ensures they get appropriate responses.
 These tests require that the microservice be running already.

-To run the test suite, first deploy the microservice on port 5000.
-Then run pytest in the parent directory.
+To run the test suite, first deploy the microservice on port `5000`.
+Then run `pytest` in the parent directory.

+These tests are automatically run on GitHub Actions for every commit and pull request to the master branch.